inside.ewu.edu

 HIST 512.
 BRITISH HISTORY.
 5 Credits.

-This is a research course on Early Modern England that emphasizes the origins and growth of the British Empire.
-The course discusses the Tudor, Stuart, and Hanoverian periods in British history.
-Students in the second half of the course develop their own research project that culminates in a final research paper.
+Research course on Early Modern England that emphasizes the origins and growth of the British Empire.
+Discusses the Tudor, Stuart, and Hanoverian periods in British history.
+In the second half of the course, students develop their own research project that culminates in a final research paper.

 HIST 515.
 INTRODUCTION TO WORLD HISTORY.
 5 Credits.